 A degree in Nursing is a passport to a challenging and a rewarding career.
 Career prospects in Nursing are excellent and there are excellent opportunities for specialisation and for career advancement.
-Commencing in 2002 the School of Nursing and Midwifery, UCD will offer the Degree of Bachelor of Science (Nursing).
-This four-year degree programme is designed to meet the minimum requirements and standards for General or Psychiatric nurse registration education programmes, as set out by the professional regulatory body, An Bord Altranais.
+The School of Nursing and Midwifery, UCD will offer the Degree of Bachelor of Science (Nursing).
+This four-year degree programme, which commenced in September 2002, is designed to meet the minimum requirements and standards for General or Psychiatric nurse registration education programmes, as set out by the professional regulatory body, An Bord Altranais.
 The award of the degree encompasses registration as a general or psychiatric nurse.

-The proposed degree programme will be offered in association with UCD's partner hospitals:
+The proposed degree programme is offered in association with UCD's partner hospitals, as follows: